Membership Geeks

 Email Marketing Service

-Most email marketing services will allow you to create automations that will automatically send emails to someone once they subscribe to your list, and as such you can create a basic sales funnel with any email marketing service, such as Mailchimp or Aweber.
+Most email marketing services will allow you to create automations.
+These will automatically send emails to someone once they subscribe to your list.
+You can create a basic sales funnel with any email marketing service, such as Mailchimp or Aweber.

-We use ActiveCampaign and find this a really powerful solution for email automations, the main additional benefit of a service like Infusionsoft or Ontraport is the added ability to use them for ecommerce.
+We use ActiveCampaign and find this a really beneficial solution for email automations; the main additional benefit of a service like Ontraport is the added ability to use them for e-commerce.

 Opt-In Forms

-Whilst we mentioned using a landing page to get website visitors onto your email list, you may actually want to have several different types of opt-ins throughout your site.
-For example you might have an opt-in box or content upgrade at the end of blog posts and you could also have an opt-in form in your sidebar, or a pop-up on the homepage of your website.
+You may actually want to have several different types of opt-ins throughout your site, not just on your landing page.
+For example, you might have an opt-in box or content upgrade at the end of blog posts.
+You could also have an opt-in form in your sidebar, or a pop-up on the homepage of your website.

 The benefit with these systems is that they’ll usually enable you to make use of several different types of opt-in forms throughout your site quickly and easily.
-They’ll also usually have templates that you can use so that it’s even easier to get a nice looking form setup quickly.
+Most also have templates that you can use so that it’s even easier to get a nice looking form set up quickly.

 All-in-One Systems

-Creating a sales funnel can be a bit like putting together lots of different jigsaw pieces and hoping you get the right combination.
-If you’d rather take out some of the guess work then there are some all-in-one systems available that will handle the whole process for you.
+Creating a sales funnel can be like putting together lots of different jigsaw pieces, hoping you get the right combination.
+If you’d rather take out some of the guess work, there are some all-in-one systems that will handle the whole process for you.

 Options for all-in-one marketing and membership solutions include:

-One thing to bear in mind with these systems is that whilst they can make things easier to set up initially, they may lack functionality and customisability in the long run, so ensure you pay attention to all the features available before you sign-up (they also don’t come cheap!).
+One thing to bear in mind… Whilst these systems can make things easier to set up initially, they may lack functionality and customisability in the long run.
+Ensure you pay attention to all the features available before you sign-up (as they also don’t come cheap!).

 Other tools

 • Live chat such as livechat.inc – this can be an invaluable addition to your sales page, especially during a launch period.
-Essentially this allows visitors to your sales page to ask any questions they might have in real time, and can be an excellent way of increasing conversions.
+Essentially, this allows visitors to your sales page to ask any questions they might have in real time.
+This can be an excellent way of increasing conversions.

 • Graphics software such as Canva, My Ecover Maker, RelayThat, PlaceIt – having good visual elements for your sales funnel, especially visuals of your products themselves, can really make all the difference in how your pages look.
 Thankfully you don’t have to be a graphic designer to get great graphics these days!

-• Membership plugin with upsell capabilities – if you have a number of different paid products and know that upsells will play a large part in your funnel then plan in advance and choose a membership plugin, such as MemberMouse, that has inbuilt upsell functionality in order to make your funnels much smoother.
+• Membership plugin with upsell capabilities – if you have a number of different paid products and know that upsells will play a large part in your funnel, plan through in advance.
+Choose a membership plugin, such as MemberMouse, that has inbuilt upsell functionality.
+This will help make your funnels much smoother.

-• Ecommerce software such as Easy Digital Downloads, Gumroad, DPD – if you’re selling digital download products as part of your funnel then you may not want to use your membership plugin to sell these and will find a specialised software easier to manage.
+• E-commerce software such as Easy Digital Downloads, Gumroad, DPD – if you’re selling digital download products as part of your funnel, you may not want to use your membership plugin to sell these.
+You may find more specialised software easier to manage.

 You may also be interested in...